Announcing The Hanover Theatre Repertory

 Currently, Worcester audiences have to trek to either the Berkshires or Boston to see professional, dramatic plays, including productions of iconic works.

-Given The Hanover Theatre's mission to foster a love and appreciation for the performing arts in audiences of today and tomorrow, it seems only fitting that we would create The Hanover Theatre Repertory (THT Rep) to fill the void, especially in light of the opening of the new BrickBox Theater at the Jean McDonough Arts Center in downtown Worcester.
+Given The Hanover Theatre's mission to ignite and nurture a passion for the performing arts in audiences and artists of today and tomorrow, it seems only fitting that we would create The Hanover Theatre Repertory (THT Rep) to fill the void, especially in light of the opening of the new BrickBox Theater at the Jean McDonough Arts Center in downtown Worcester.

 THT Rep is committed to engaging, entertaining and energizing audiences with dynamic theatrical events made in and for Worcester's BrickBox Theater, focusing on classics, modern classics and classics-inspired works.

 Between its intimate seating and industrial aesthetic, the BrickBox is perfect for fresh, sophisticated stagings of classic texts written before 1900 (think Shakespeare's "Romeo + Juliet"), modern classics written between 1900 to 2000 (think Lorraine Hansberry's "A Raisin in the Sun"), and contemporary works that are somehow classics-inspired (think Roberto Aquirre-Sacasa's "Abigail/1702," inspired by Arthur Miller's "The Crucible").

 Furthermore, THT Rep productions and events will be created right here in Worcester, with talent pooled not only from central Massachusetts, but also Greater Boston, New England and New York City.

 THT Rep's Vision and ValuesIn envisioning THT Rep, we have identified the following as our chief guiding principles: